SpringNyan/redux-advanced/README.md

 - Full TypeScript support (need TypeScript 3.2+)
 - Support modify state directly in reducer (based on immer)
-- Support async actions by effect/epic (based on redux-observable and rxjs)
+- Support async actions by effect/epic (based on redux-observable and RxJS)
 - Support derived state by selector/getter
 - Support model, it can be registered/unregistered dynamically
 - Model has interoperability with other models
-- Easy to integrate with other Redux libraries
+- Easy to integrate with other Redux related libraries

 ## Installation